 Everyday should be kind and thoughtful, but make a special effort today.
 Our collective actions for kindness can make a difference.
 Put water in your bird baths, fill your bird feeders, check-in with someone you haven’t seen or heard from in awhile, especially those living by themselves.

 Let’s take collective action to flood our communities with positive energy and kindness even as we social distance.

 It’s a perfect time to be outside and connect with nature.
 Many people are using nature to help them survive this crisis.
 An idea from the Daily Good: “Identify a plant, bird or bug in your immediate environment, whether that be through a window, in your yard or around your neighborhood.
 See that robin alighting on your fence or bee buzzing around your window box flowers?
 Pause a minute to really study it and think about what role it plays in the environment around you.
 If you don’t know what it is, try using a book or online tool to identify it.”

-My countdown to Earth Day continues.
-Clean water, and water use are crucial.
+Clean water, and water use are crucial to our health.
 Flooding and droughts are serious for our future, and we all have a right to clean drinking water.
 Become aware of your water usage and how lucky you are to have inexpensive clean drinking water.
 Water Wednesday is to concentrate on our water usage.
 It is a day to pick up litter, sweep our sidewalks, and clean debris from our storm drains.
 Collective positive energy works!